FREE BUSINESS HEALTHCHECK:

 Step 4: Get Your Team to Share Ideas and Knowledge

 I know it’s not always easy especially if your business model is set up where people are competing against each other as then it’s harder to get the leaders on your team to impart their best skills sets and strategies because it’s costs them.
+A customized workshop or meeting a speaker is also a good strategy.

 Remember though, that often sales people are motivated by acknowledgement and feeling good, looking good, so imparting some of their leadership to their colleagues is a good motivator.